crowdfavorite/css-grid/README.md

 		  </div>
 	</div>

 would yield an eleven column block of content offset by one column on the left.
-This syntax still works, but if youâ€™d prefer to keep your markup clear of empty divs, this new method with offsets will achieve the same results:
+This syntax still works, but if you'd prefer to keep your markup clear of empty divs, this new method with offsets will achieve the same results:

 	<div class="row">
 		<div class"c2-12 offset1">